vyshnavi-adusumelli/coding-challenge-backend/README.md

 ### Gather buyers requirements
 Once the user has recieved a loan pre-approval quote (maximum loan amount), the user should be prompted for the following:
-* How much square footage are they looking for
+* How much square footage are they looking for?
-* How many bedrooms
+* How many bedrooms?
-* How many bathrooms
+* How many bathrooms?

 ### Generate House Listings
-Once the user has entered in that information,
-the user should be given back a list of houses that match their descriptions within their loan amount.
+Once the user has entered in that information, the user should be given back a list of houses that match their descriptions within their loan amount.
 The list should show each houses purchase price, square footage, price per square feet, bedroom & bathroom count.

 #### Listings Restrictions
 > There are restrictions to what should return results

-* A house cannot have less that 250 square feet
+* A house cannot have less that 250 square feet.
-* A house cannot have a price less than $50,000
+* A house cannot have a price less than $50,000.
-* The square footage of a house cannot be more than 1.25% of the houses price
+* The square footage of a house cannot be more than 1.25% of the houses price.
-* A house cannot have more than 1 bedroom per 400 square feet
+* A house cannot have more than 1 bedroom per 400 square feet.
-* A house cannot have more than 1 bathroom per room
+* A house cannot have more than 1 bathroom per room.

 #### Listings Specifications